okd-project/okd/Guides/IPI/azure/README.md

 ```

 ### Prevent the Azure Cloud Shell session from being automatically closed
 There is a timeout for Azure Cloud Shells of ~ 10-20 minutes.
 You have to press ENTER in the Cloud Shell regularly to prevent your session from being automatically closed.
+Alternatively you could use tmux or screen (but haven't tried them out yet on my own).

 ### Watch the installation procedure